 |$500,000 or less||An application only is acceptable with qualifying credit|

 |$500,000 – $1,500,000||CPA Compilation, Internal Corporate Financial Statements or Corporate Tax Returns.|

 |$1,500,000 – $50,000,000||A CPA Prepared Reviewed Financial Statement|

 |$50,000,000 and above||A CPA Prepared Audited Financial Statement.
 A CPA Review may qualify as well.|

 The better the quality the financial statement, the better rate the contractor will qualify for.
 In many circumstances, the better bond rate more than offsets the additional cost of the CPA.
 For contractors who need more than 1 or 2 bonds per year, a CPA prepared statement will more than pay for itself.
 In addition to the Corporate financial statements, usually the following will be required on larger projects:

 • A personal financial statement on any owner owning more than 15% of the stock

 • A completed application

-• A copy of the contract to be bonded (A performance bond guarantees the performance of the contract so the bond company will want a copy of the contract before issuing the bond.)
+• A copy of the contract to be bonded (A payment bond follows the contract so the bond company will want a copy of the contract before issuing the bond.)